 (2) A person shall comply with a direction given under subregulation (1).

-Penalty: $400.
+Penalty: a fine of $2 000.

-(3) Where a person fails to comply with a direction given under subregulation (1) an inspector or authorised person may carry out, or cause to be carried out, the labelling, marking, branding, or other identification required by the direction and, without prejudice to any proceedings for an offence against subregulation (2), or to the recovery of any penalty under that subregulation, the Protection Board may recover as a debt due to the Protection Board from the person who failed to comply with the direction the expenses incurred by an inspector or authorised person under this subregulation as a result of his failure.
+(3) Where a person fails to comply with a direction given under subregulation (1) an inspector or authorised person may carry out, or cause to be carried out, the labelling, marking, branding, or other identification required by the direction and, without prejudice to any proceedings for an offence against subregulation (2), or to the recovery of any penalty under that subregulation, the Director General on behalf of the State may recover as a debt due to the State from the person who failed to comply with the direction the expenses incurred by an inspector or authorised person under this subregulation as a result of his failure.

+[Regulation 6 amended in Gazette 17 Dec 2010 p.
+6426-7.]

 7. Approval for movement

 (1) Where a person wishes to move any thing from quarantined land but to do so would not be in accordance with the property quarantine notice applying to the land and there is no general exemption under regulation 9 pursuant to which the thing could be moved, that person may apply to an inspector or authorised person for approval under this regulation to move the thing.